Girish1704/Cloud-Native-Application/labguide/gl-migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ## Summary

-In this exercise, you have completed exploring your on-prem Mongodb and migrating your on-premises MongoDB database to Azure CosmosDB using Azure database migration.
+In this exercise, you have completed exploring your on-prem Mongodb and migrating your on-premises MongoDB database to Azure CosmosDB using Azure Database Migration.